vincentlv/DimmiLitho/README.md

 # DimmiLitho
 Include pixel-based mask synthesis, imaging model for optical lithography in Python.
-This is a simplified package, maybe OUT-OF-DATA.
+This is a simplified package, maybe OUT-OF-DATE.

 #USAGE:
 1. These files base on PIL, Numpy, Sci, pyFFTW packages.
 GDSii package is already included